Data Privacy Notice

 - How to contact us

-If you have any questions about this privacy notice or your personal information, please contact a member of our Data Protection team on 057 9351780 or you can email ‘firstname.lastname@example.org’.
+If you have any questions about this privacy notice or your personal information, please contact our Data Protection Officer on 057 9351780 or you can email ‘firstname.lastname@example.org’.

-This Privacy Notice may be updated from time to time and the current version of this Privacy Notice shall be displayed on our website and is available upon request at our branch.
+This Privacy Notice may be updated from time to time and the current version of this Privacy Notice shall be displayed on our website and on our notice board.